Stock market today: Asian stocks gain, following the Wall St rally - ExBulletin

 The Nasdaq composite led the market with a 2.4% gain to 12,142.24.

-Facebook’s parent company made one of the heaviest charges, jumping 13.9%.
+Facebook’s parent company did one of the heaviest lifts, leaping 13.9%.
 Meta beat analysts’ earnings estimates in the first three months of the year and also gave a revenue forecast that beat expectations.

-It joined Microsoft and Alphabet, which reported better-than-expected results earlier in the week, and Amazon followed suit after markets closed for the day.
-They are among the most influential stocks on the Wall Street indices because they are among the most important.
+He joined Microsoft And Alphabetwhich announced better than expected results earlier in the week, and Amazon followed suit after markets closed for the day.
+They are among the most influential stocks on Wall Street indices because they are among the most important.

 The majority of companies have exceeded forecasts so far this earnings season.
 Hasbro climbed 14.6% and Comcast 10.3% after also beating Wall Street estimates.
 But expectations were broadly low heading into this reporting season due to still high inflation, much higher interest rates and a slowing economy.

-A report on Thursday gave the first indication of the depth of the slowdown in the US economy: growth estimated at 1.1% at an annual rate in the first three months of 2023, compared to 2.6% at the end of Last year.
+A report released on Thursday gave the first indication of how much the US economy is slowing down: down to an estimated growth of 1.1% year-on-year in the first three months of 2023, compared to 2.6% at the end of last year.
 It was worse than expected, but the economy may be in better shape than it looks, as growth in consumer spending and other areas accelerated and much of the weakness was linked to the reduction of inventories by companies.

 A measure of inflation the Fed likes to use, however, turned out to be hotter than expected.

-A separate report showed fewer workers applied for unemployment benefits last week, raising hopes the labor market could remain resilient as other areas slow.
+A separate report showed that fewer workers requested unemployment benefits last week, raising hopes that the labor market could remain resilient as other areas slow.

 Investors interpreted the data to mean that the Federal Reserve will see next week that the economy is still strong enough to handle another interest rate hike at its next meeting.